Sparse MeZO: Less Parameters for Better Performance in Zeroth-Order LLM Fine-Tuning: Abstract

 \section{Abstract}

 While fine-tuning large language models (LLMs) for specific tasks often yields impressive results, it comes at the cost of memory inefficiency due to back-propagation in gradient-based training.
 Memory-efficient Zeroth-order (MeZO) optimizers, recently proposed to address this issue, only require forward passes during training, making them more memory-friendly.
-However, the quality of gradient estimates in zeroth order optimization often depends on the data dimensionality, potentially explaining why MeZO still exhibits significant performance drops compared to standard fine-tuning across various tasks.
-Inspired by the success of Parameter-Efficient Fine-Tuning (PEFT), this paper introduces Sparse MeZO, a novel memory-efficient zeroth-order optimization approach that applies ZO only to a carefully chosen subset of parameters.
+However, compared with exact gradients, ZO-based gradients usually exhibit an estimation error, which can significantly hurt the optimization process, leading to slower convergence and suboptimal solutions.
+In addition, we find that the estimation error will hurt more when adding to large weights instead of small weights.
+Based on this observation, this paper introduces Sparse MeZO, a novel memory-efficient zeroth-order optimization approach that applies ZO only to a carefully chosen subset of parameters.
 We propose a simple yet effective parameter selection scheme that yields significant performance gains with Sparse-MeZO.
 Additionally, we develop a memory-optimized implementation for sparse masking, ensuring the algorithm requires only inference-level memory consumption, allowing Sparse-MeZO to fine-tune LLaMA-30b on a single A100 GPU.
 Experimental results illustrate that Sparse-MeZO consistently improves both performance and convergence speed over MeZO without any overhead.
 For example, it achieves a 9\% absolute accuracy improvement and 3.5x speedup over MeZO on the RTE task.
+Code is available at \url{https://github.com/NUS-HPC-AI-Lab/SparseMeZO}.